arnsteio/UH-IaaS-mini-workshop/03-initialLogin.md

 # Log in on the machine we just made

-The IP address of your instance can be found in your "instances" section.
+The IP address of your instance can be found in your "instances" section of the GUI, or via `openstack server list`.
 You log in as user "ubuntu" for ubuntu, "fedora" for fedora:
 ~~~
 ssh ubuntu@158.39.75.38